Shall I, For Fear Of Feeble Man – Hymn Lyric

 Meaning of Shall I, For Fear Of Feeble Man

-The hymn “Shall I, For Fear of Feeble Man” is a powerful expression of the author’s resolve to stay true to their faith in the face of opposition.
+The “Shall I, For Fear of Feeble Man” is a powerful expression of the author’s resolve to true to their in the face of opposition.
 It explores the tension between human expectations and the calling to be a witness for the Lord.
 In this expansion, we will delve deeper into the themes of courage, steadfastness, and the dependence on God’s strength.

 The first verse of the hymn raises the question of whether the author should allow the fear of others to restrict their expression of the Spirit’s work within them.
 They ponder whether they should hide the Word of God, fearing the anger of mortals.
 This verse highlights the internal struggle many believers face when confronted with the pressure to conform to societal norms and expectations.